by Megan Fitzpatrick

 Also of note, Cumminsville was active in the abolition movement.
 The Mill Creek, which borders the west of the community, was a major escape route on the Underground Railroad, and Wesleyan Cemetery, chartered in 1843, was the first integrated cemetery in Cincinnati.

 The neighborhood continued to thrive until just after World War II, when, like so many urban areas, well-off residents decamped to outlying suburbs, and most industry moved out as well.

 By the 1960s, income levels for residents had dropped significantly; with it, housing demand and property values plummeted.
 In 1974, the construction of I-74 effectively cut the neighborhood in half, dividing it into North and South Cumminsville.
 In the 1980s, North Cumminsville became officially known as Northside.

 The 1980s saw a first wave of regrowth in Northside, thanks to its attractive housing stock and low property values, and its proximity to downtown Cincinnati and the University of Cincinnati.
 While the 1990s saw a bit of dip in that renaissance, in the early aughts it rebounded in force.
 Now, a diverse community of artists, students, young professionals and long-time residents call Northside home.

 The now bi-annual Northside House Tour began in 1990 when a group of dedicated resident volunteers organized to show off their vibrant neighborhood.
 The 2020 event will be broadcast online on Sun 20 Sep; follow this link for free registration.
-Follow the Northside House Tour on Facebook and Instagram for more neighborhood photos and to stay up to date on the tour details.
+Follow the Northside House Tour on Facebook and Instagram for more neighborhood photos and to stay up to date on the upcoming tour details.

 Megan Fitzpatrick is a Northside resident, freelance writer/editor and woodworker/woodworking teacher, and owner of a micro-publishing business, Rude Mechanicals Press.